• Home

 Hi, I'm Nonna Sorokina, Assistant Professor at Penn State University

-My teaching and research work is primarily in the areas of
+My academic interests are primarily in the areas of

 Finance and Quantitative Methods.

-In addition to the academic background, my career in financial industry is over 20-year long.
-I worked for Ohio Savings Bank, AmTrust Bank, Charter One Bank, New York Community Bank, and Freedom Mortgage in various roles related to business, financial and quantitative analysis, and project management.
-My primary expertise is in Mortgage Origination/Secondary Mortgage Marketing, Credit Cards and Correspondent Banking areas.
+In addition to the academic background, my career in financial industry is over 25-year long.
+I worked for Ohio Savings Bank, AmTrust Bank, Charter One Bank, New York Community Bank, and Freedom Mortgage Corporation in various roles related to business, financial and quantitative analysis, and project management.
+My primary expertise is in Mortgage Origination/Secondary Mortgage Marketing, Credit Cards and Correspondent Banking.

 I also play advisory roles at LLG, PLLC., a tax and bankruptcy law firm, and at the Institute for Financial Distress Research and Education, a non-profit that promotes awareness of signs and implications of financial issues for businesses and individuals.